Guide to Ecommerce Shipping & Fulfillment

 Order management covers everything about receiving and tracking orders from your customers.
 Proper order management involves integrating your sales channels — whether Shopify, Amazon, eBay or other merchants — with your warehouse management system to ensure real-time notification and processing of orders.

-Fulfillment is the most important part of the e-commerce process because it puts you in direct contact with your customers.
-According to a study, 54% of customers would not place an order because of high delivery charges.
-And 25% of customers won’t place an order if the delivery will take too long.
+Order fulfillment is the most important part of the ecommerce process because it puts you in direct contact with your customers.
+According to a study, 54% of customers would not place an order because of high delivery charges and 25% of customers won’t place an order if the delivery will take too long.

-Small e-commerce businesses can easily pull this off with self-fulfillment or partnering with a dropshipper.
-But big e-commerce brands who want a predictable and accurate order fulfillment process can guarantee this with a third-party e-commerce fulfillment company, like Crown LSP Group.
+Small businesses can easily pull this off with self-fulfillment or partnering with a dropshipper.
+But big ecommerce brands who want a predictable and accurate order fulfillment process can guarantee this with a third-party ecommerce fulfillment company.

-Also known as reverse logistics, return management involves processing returned products, redelivering the product or refunding your customers and returning the product to the store for reselling.
+Also known as return management, reverse logistics involves processing returned products, redelivering the product, refunding your customers and returning the product to the store for reselling.

 Thirty percent of everything sold online is returned, either because of damage or wrong product delivery.
 How you handle reverse logistics influences customers’ satisfaction and their desire to keep buying from your store.